mihaigalos/miniboot/README.md

 Br@y's Terminal is broken when using the send file feature.
 Use YAT Terminal to send the file via UART instead.

-YAT tries to parse the \r\n sequence when sending, which leads to an error being shown and the transmission is interrupted, the file is not fully sent.
-To overcome this, go to Terminal->Settings->select Terminal Type: binary.
-Selecte Binary Settings... and uncheck everythig.
+In YAT, go to Terminal->Settings and select your baudrate:

 - If your Arduino is running at 16Mhz : select 600 bits per second.
 - If your Arduino is running at 8Mhz or have a custom board runing at 8Mhz: select 300 bits per second.

 The low baudrate ensures the external EEPROM has time to write the payload it receives.

+Follow the instructions to input the application unix timestamp, the unix timestamp of the time of writing, crc value and the data length.
+For the unix timestamp, you can use the [epoch converter](https://www.epochconverter.com/).
+For computing the crc32 on your binary file, drag and drop application.bin created earlier in the webpage found [here](http://emn178.github.io/online-tools/crc32_checksum.html).

+You will next be prompted to switch to binary mode and send the binary file.

+YAT tries to parse the \r\n sequence when sending, which leads to an error being shown and the transmission is interrupted, the file is not fully sent.
+To overcome this, ->select Terminal Type: binary.
+Select Binary Settings... and uncheck everythig.

 Next select the exported binary file (application.bin) and click Send File.